Yersinia pestis: In humans and other susceptible hosts

 YopE functions as a GTPase-activating protein for members of the Rho family of GTPases such as RAC1.
 YopT is a cysteine protease that inhibits RhoA by removing the isoprenyl group, which is important for localizing the protein to the cell membrane.
 YopE and YopT have been proposed to function to limit YopB/D-induced cytolysis.
 This might limit the function of YopB/D to create the pores used for Yop insertion into host cells and prevent YopB/D-induced rupture of host cells and release of cell contents that would attract and stimulate immune system responses.

 YopJ is an acetyltransferase that binds to a conserved α-helix of MAPK kinases.
 YopJ acetylates MAPK kinases at serines and threonines that are normally phosphorylated during activation of the MAP kinase cascade.
 YopJ is activated in eukaryotic cells by interaction with target cell phytic acid (IP6).
 This disruption of host cell protein kinase activity causes apoptosis of macrophages, and this is proposed to be important for the establishment of infection and for evasion of the host immune response.
 YopO is a protein kinase also known as Yersinia protein kinase A (YpkA).
 YopO is a potent inducer of human macrophage apoptosis.

 It has also been suggested that a bacteriophage – Ypφ – may have been responsible for increasing the virulence of this organism.

 Depending on which form of the plague infects the individual, the plague develops a different illness; however, the plague overall affects the host cell's ability to communicate with the immune system, hindering the body's ability to bring phagocytic cells to the area of infection.

 Y. pestis is a versatile killer.
 In addition to rodents and humans, it is known to have killed camels, chickens, and pigs.
 Domestic dogs and cats are susceptible to plague, as well, but cats are more likely to develop illness when infected.
 In either case, the symptoms are similar to those experienced by humans and can be deadly to the animal.
 People can be exposed by coming into contact with an infected animal (dead or alive), or inhaling infectious droplets that a sick dog or cat has coughed into the air.

 Immunity

-A formalin-inactivated vaccine was available in the United States for adults in 1993 at high risk of contracting the plague until removal from the market by the Food and Drug Administration.
+A formalin-inactivated vaccine was available in the United States in 1993 for adults at high risk of contracting the plague until removal from the market by the Food and Drug Administration.
 It was of limited effectiveness and could cause severe inflammation.
 Experiments with genetic engineering of a vaccine based on F1 and V antigens are underway and show promise.
 However, bacteria lacking antigen F1 are still virulent, and the V antigens are sufficiently variable such that vaccines composed of these antigens may not be fully protective.
 The United States Army Medical Research Institute of Infectious Diseases has found that an experimental F1/V antigen-based vaccine protects crab-eating macaques but fails to protect African green monkey species.
 A systematic review by the Cochrane Collaboration found no studies of sufficient quality to make any statement on the efficacy of the vaccine.